williamcanin/typing-jekyll-template/README.md

 **Note:** Before deploying to the server, you have to edit the
 Variables: **url** and **baseurl** in the `_config.yml` file according to url Where your site is crooked.
 You can get more information on how to set up at: [Jekyll Configuration](https://jekyllrb.com/docs/configuration/#serve-command-options)

+After doing all the configuration, compile the project with the command "bundle exec jekyll b" and your project can already be sender to your hosting server.

 ## Demo